 About the project

 Loaves disappeared ﬁrst.
 Then ﬂour.
 Empty shelves became a stark motif of the Covid-19 crisis.
 Overnight, lockdown caused a quadrupling of demand for local ﬂour.
-Like other specialist mills and food businesses, the Scotland The Bread online shop was overwhelmed and had to close for a fortnight.
+Like other specialist mills and food businesses, our online shop was overwhelmed and had to close for a fortnight.

-Flour to the People is our response to this increased demand for quality flour and our strategy for strengthening communities’ resilience when just-in-time supply chains are disrupted.
+Flour to the People was our response to this increased demand for quality flour and our strategy for strengthening communities’ resilience when just-in-time supply chains are disrupted.